Team1690/PC-Docs/README.md

 # Dev environemnt setup

+This file is an explanation on how to setup the development environment for PC subteam projects.

+I recommend that you write all the commands by hand instead of copying them directly from this file.

+## Prerequisites:
+- Basic use of a terminal with: cd, ls, mkdir, pwd

 ## Terms
  - shell: the (usually) textual interface to the operating system, i.e. CMD, bash, PowerShell, ash, fish, zsh...
  - terminal: the application / window in which some shell runs.